occivink/kakoune-phantom-selection/README.md

 # kakoune-phantom-selection

 [kakoune](http://kakoune.org) plugin to work on multiple selection one by one.
+Just a thin wrapper around marks to solve a common use-case.

 [![demo](https://asciinema.org/a/152289.png)](https://asciinema.org/a/152289)